mcjwsn/Simulation-Engine/README.md

 ### 🧠 **AI & Behavior**
 - **Basic Neural Network**: Each creature has a simple AI controlling movement and decision-making.
-- **Pathfinding**: Creatures can navigate toward food sources while avoiding obstacles.
+- **Pathfinding**: Creatures move according to genotypes given by the parents.
 - **Learning & Adaptation**: Over time, populations develop more efficient survival strategies.

 ### 🔄 **Simulation & Visualization**